Newport Beach Spousal Support Lawyers

 Whether you are the individual seeking spousal support or the individual who will likely be providing this support, solutions can be found to settle the matter with the right legal counsel.

 Permanent spousal support in California may be paid in cases where the marriage lasted longer than 10 years.
 This is commonly referred to as the "Ten-Year Rule."
 The spousal support is not actually permanent, but is rather intended to support the lower-earner until they are able to support themselves.
+In cases of permanent spousal support in California, the amount of long-term support depends on a number of factors.

-In cases of permanent spousal support in California, the amount of permanent spousal support depends on a number of factors.
 According to the California courts website, California spousal support factors include:

 - The supported party's marketable skills